 The County of St. Paul, Town of St. Paul, Town of Elk Point, and Summer Village of Horseshoe Bay have agreed to a regional approach to Emergency Management.
 A Working Group was formed (with representation from each of the municipalities) to guide the process, and it was agreed that a single Regional Emergency Management Plan (REMP) and Agency would make the best use of shared resources.
 The REMP will incorporate information from the current individual municipal emergency plans, and will provide additional opportunities to work together (e.g., training and exercises).

 What is Emergency Management?
 Emergency Management is a course of action developed to mitigate the damage of potential events that could endanger a Region’s ability to function.
 We use the Emergency Management Building Blocks of Prevention/Mitigation; Preparedness; Response; and Recovery to develop our plan.
 Such a plan will include measures that provide for the safety of the public and, if possible, property and facilities.
-The elements of emergency management planning include determining potential emergency situations and what the appropriate responses to each would be.
+The elements of emergency management planning include determining potential urgent situations and what the appropriate responses to each would be.
 Conducting a Hazards; Risks; and Vulnerabilities Assessment will help a Region understand the risks posed by various events either natural or manmade.

 By taking an active role in your community, you are helping to build a culture of preparedness in our Region.
-While governments at all levels are working hard to keep Canada safe, everyone has a role to play in being prepared for an emergency.
+While governments at all levels are working hard to keep Canada safe, everyone has a role to play in being prepared for an incident .
 Building awareness is a great first step.
-When a major emergency occurs the speed of response, and particularly in the first few hours, is critical.
+When a major emergent occurs the speed of response, and particularly in the first few hours, is critical.
 This is not the time for any of us to ask "Where do I go and what do I do”.
 This is why our plans are prepared in advance, it’s to ensure that we are not caught totally unaware, and give us direction on how to manage appropriately.
 With your help, together we can communicate the importance of emergency preparedness to everyone in our Region.
 By you taking the initiative and preparing yourself ahead of time, helps us prepare in taking care of you and the community.

 Continue to check the website on a regular basis for information updates; links and attachments.
 We are always adding to our page to keep the community and Region up to date.